When to perform UX Design Testing?

 - Navigation and workflows are key moving parts of the application design.
 Figuring out the CTA placement help in guiding the user intuitively.

-- Content and component placement can also be experimented with at this point because there is no real data.
+- Content and component placement can also be experimented with because there is no real data.
 Different variations can help contrast the pros and cons of varying UX layouts.

-- In some cases, testing at this step can help validate the application if the justification is not clear beforehand.
+- Sometimes, testing at this step can help validate the application if the justification is unclear beforehand.

 - According to design thinking in software testing, incorporating the users’ perspective before completing the design process is a healthy approach.

-It is a good practice to continue the UX testing with all the other tests.
+Continuing the UX testing with all the other tests is a good practice.

 - Visual regression testing to ensure consistency in existing features can be implemented at this point.
 As more and more features are developed to completion, the scope of regression tests will increase, ensuring that the core functionality remains stable at all points.

-- It is impossible to take user feedback on every single feature implemented and integrated into the code base.
+- Taking user feedback on every feature implemented and integrated into the code base is impossible.
 So having a visual testing workflow implemented could help prevent unnecessary back-and-forth.